boazbk/tcs/lec_00_1_math_background.md

 ## A mathematician's apology

-Before explaining the math background, perhaps I should explain why is this course so "mathematically heavy".
+Before explaining the math background, I perhaps should explain why is this book so "mathematically heavy".
-After all, this is supposed to be a course about _computation_; one might think we should be talking mostly about  _programs_, rather than more "mathematical" objects such as  _sets_, _functions_, and _graphs_, and doing more _coding_ on an actual computer than writing mathematical proofs with pen and paper.
+After all, this is supposed to be a book about _computation_; one might think we should be talking mostly about _programs_, rather than more "mathematical" objects such as _sets_, _functions_, and _graphs_, and doing more _coding_ on an actual computer than writing mathematical proofs with pen and paper.
-So, why are we doing so much math in this course?
+So, why are we doing so much math?
 Is it just some form of hazing?
 Perhaps a revenge of the ["math nerds" against the "hackers"](https://blog.smartbear.com/careers/math-nerds-vs-code-monkeys-should-computer-science-classes-be-more-practical/)?

 At the end of the day, mathematics is simply a language for modeling concepts in a precise and unambiguous way.
-In this course,  we will be mostly interested in the concept of _computation_.
+In this book,  we will be mostly interested in the concept of _computation_.
-For example, we will look at questions such as  _"is there an efficient algorithm to find the prime factors of a given integer?"_.^[Actually, scientists currently do not know the answer to this question, but we will see that settling it in either direction has very interesting applications touching on areas as far apart as Internet security and quantum mechanics.]
+For example, we will consider questions such as _"is there an efficient algorithm to find the prime factors of a given integer?"_.^[Actually, scientists currently do not know the answer to this question, but we will see that settling it in either direction has very interesting applications touching on areas as far apart as Internet security and quantum mechanics.]
 To even _phrase_ such a question, we need to give a precise _definition_ of the notion of an _algorithm_, and of what it means for an algorithm to be _efficient_.
 Also, if the answer to this or similar questions turns out to be _negative_, then this cannot be shown by simply writing and executing some code.
 After all, there is no empirical experiment that will prove the _nonexistence_ of an algorithm.
-Thus, our only way to show this type of _negative result_ is to use _mathematical proofs_.
+Our only way to show this type of _negative result_ is to use _mathematical proofs_.
-So you can  see why our main tools in this course will be mathematical proofs and definitions.
+So you can see why our main tools will be mathematical proofs and definitions.

 ##  This chapter: a reader's manual   { #manualbackground}

 Depending on your background, you can approach this chapter in two different ways:

 * If you already have taken some proof-based courses, and are very familiar with the notions of discrete mathematics, you can take a quick look at [secmathoverview](){.ref} to see the main tools we will use, [notationsec](){.ref} for our notation and conventions, and then skip ahead to the rest of this book.
 Alternatively, you can sit back, relax, and read this chapter just to get familiar with our notation, as well as to enjoy (or not) my philosophical musings and attempts at humor.
-You might also want to start brushing up on _discrete probability_, which we'll use later in this course.
+You might also want to start brushing up on _discrete probability_, which we'll use later in this book.